-Munjal Shah, CEO and co-founder of Health IQ, gives three tips on how to scale a business while maintaining a strong culture.
+Munjal Shah, CEO and co-founder of Health IQ, offers three tips on how to maintain and grow a strong company culture as you scale up.

 Munjal Shah’s company Like.com was acquired by Google in 2010.
 The deal was finished on a Wednesday but couldn’t close until Friday.
 As Shah recalls, when he asked why, he was told that Larry Page still needed to review the Like.com team’s applications, an activity for which Page set aside his Thursdays.
 Despite Google employing over 12,000 people at the time, says Shah, Page still reviewed the applications of anyone Google was seriously considering hiring.

 This was a turning point for Shah, one that impacts how he leads his current company, Health IQ, a life insurance startup that finds lower rates for health-conscious people.
 “Conventional wisdom about scaling is that you have to trade intimacy for efficiency,” Shah recently shared with me on my podcast Beyond the Headline.
 “As much as you need to operationalize your business processes, you have to choose a few that you are deliberately not going to scale.”
 It’s those areas, in Shah’s view, that let leaders of fast-growing companies keep their cultures strong when it matters most.

 1. Interview Every Candidate Yourself, For As Long As You Can